syncfusion-content/angular-docs/angular/Splitter/Getting-Started.md

 # Getting Started

-This section helps to get started of the Splitter component in an Angular2 application.
+This section helps to get started of the Splitter component in an Angular application.

 ![](Getting_Started_images/Getting_Started_img1.png)